cornerfarmer/LightBulb/docs/examples/pong_evolution.md

 }
 ```

-The method doCompare should just return 1, if individual1 has been better than individual2 or -1, if its the other way round.
+The method doCompare should just return 1, if individual1 has been better than individual2 or -1, if it's the other way round.
 To make this decision we just simulate one game between those AIs.